selmeckilab/2024_BFPGFP_NMICROBIOL/README.md

 See scripts "array_mutect2_sc5314.sh", "array_mutect2_ams5178.sh" and "array_mutect2_ams5192.sh" for details.

 ### Variant filtering
 Additional VCF filtering was performed with bcftools (v1.17).
 Individual mutect2 vcf files were then subset to remove the progenitor strain, and filtered on quality = "PASS" (see "array_filter_individual_vcf.sh").
-Groups of individual VCFs were merged into 3 files based on their progenitor (SC5314, AMS5178 and AMS5192).
+Groups of individual VCFs were merged into 3 different files based on their progenitor (SC5314, AMS5178 and AMS5192).
 Merged files were subset to exclude repeat regions (those marked in the SC5314 A21 GFF) and 5000 bp subtelomeric regions, and then filtered on the following parameters:

 -   At least 5 supporting reads for alternate alleles
 -   Supporting reads in both directions